Custom Search

 Temperament

-A Lurcher is a fun-loving, affectionate, lovable dog; but beware, Lurchers are great escape artists.
-They are high-energy dogs that need to run.
-These dogs were bred to hunt rabbit and hare in Ireland and Great Britain by Irish gypsies and tinkers in the 1600's.
-They have inherited fast agile movements from the sighthound crosses in them.
+A Lurcher is a fun-loving, affectionate, lovable dog that thrives on the leadership of his master.
+These dogs were bred to hunt rabbit and hare in Ireland and Great Britain by Irish gypsies and tinkers in the 1600s.
+They have inherited fast, agile movements from the sighthound crosses in them.
 Lurchers have the strong hunting instincts of the sighthounds.
-This combination also proved to be a good obedient dog which learns commands fast.
-Good for the outdoor type families, they are usually gentle with people, which makes an amendable companion.
+This combination also proved to be a good, obedient dog that learns commands fast.
+Good for outdoor type families, they are usually gentle with people, which makes an amenable companion.

 Height, Weight